ethanhart/pypacc/README.md

 This script will read the contents of a PAC subtitle file and can output timing information and text.
-It does not retain alignment, justification, and other formatting components.
-As of now, this converter works with Latin (iso-8859-1), Chinese (big5), Cyrillic (iso-8859-5), and Thai (cp874) character sets.
-This program currently requires the user to specify the character encoding.
+It does not retain alignment, justification, and other formatting information.
+As of now, this converter works with PAC files encoded using Latin (iso-8859-1), Chinese (big5), Cyrillic (iso-8859-5), and Thai (cp874) character sets.

 The PAC format was developed my Screen Electronics.
 This parser is based on code written by Nikolaj Olsson under the GNU General